 Pupils should be valued as individuals and their talents, interests and developing personalities recognised, acknowledged and appreciated.
-Wherever possible, the positive aspects of any children should be emphasised, and any criticism should be constructive, and designed to enhance a child's feeling of selfworth and not to dispirit.
+Wherever possible, the positive aspects of any children should be emphasised, and any criticism should be constructive, and designed to enhance a child's feeling of self-worth and not to dispirit.

-Achievement is recognised and applauded in Year, House and School Assemblies, Prizegiving, through written reports and publications.
-In the Junior School, commendation is also given via Achievement Certificates (Infants), Learning Tree Postcards, House Points in the form of MyStickers and Head's Awards.
-Appointments to Pupil Leadership positions such as House Captains, School Prefects or Librarians are awarded termly.
+Achievement is recognised and applauded in Year, House, and School Assemblies, Prizegiving, through written reports and publications.
+In the Junior School commendation is also given via Achievement Certificates (Infants), Learning Tree Postcards, House Points in the form of My Stickers, and Head's Awards.
+Colours are awarded termly with appointments to pupil leadership positions such as House Captains, School Prefects or Librarians.